Arturo-GarciaCortes/Arturo-GarciaCortes/README.md

 <h1 align="center">Jose Arturo Garcia Cortes 👋</h1>
 <align="left"> Hi!
-My name is Jose Garcia and I'm a second year PhD student in the <a href="https://graeve.ucsd.edu/">Xtreme Materials Laboratory</a> at Univeristy of California San Diego.
+My name is Jose and I'm a second year PhD student in the <a href="https://graeve.ucsd.edu/">Xtreme Materials Laboratory</a> at Univeristy of California San Diego.
 My research primarily focuses on the effects of rare-earth-doping on the structure and electronic properties of bioceramics.
 As a secondary-project, I investigate the Li-adsoprtion mechanism and Li-doping effects on two-dimensional metal hexaborides.
 My work integrates High-Performance Computing, Quantum Chemistry and Machine Learning methods to understand, design and optimize materials that serve in biomedical, neutron-detection and energy applications.

 <h3 align="left">Skilled in:</h3>